-- 11.1.1 It is ascertained that the Greater Norwich Local Plan regulation 19 Submission Draft v1.6 would have no adverse affect upon the integrity of any European site acting alone, subject to the following outstanding matters - Adoption of the Green Infrastructure and Recreational Impact Avoidance Mitigation Strategy to achieve mitigation for in-combination recreational effects - The provision of suitable green space for developments over 50 homes - Resolution of issues with Water Recycling Centres - Clarification of Policy 6, section 5 with regard to tourism accommodation and development which would utilise a European site. - 11.1.2 In particular, the resolution of issues with Water Recycling Centres to make their discharges sufficiently low in pollutants to avoid harm to European sites may take a long time to achieve and development may not be permissible until those resolutions are in place. - 11.2 The Greater Norwich Local Plan in combination with other plans or projects - Other Local Planning Authorities throughout Norfolk are progressing towards adopting the GIRAMS scheme to mitigate for impacts on European site.
-This scheme will act to ensure that in-combination effects of residential development would not have an adverse impact on the integrity of any European site. - 11.2.2 It is recommended that Policy 4 'Strategic Infrastructure' is amended to explain that road schemes are not promoted, nor rely on the Local Plan, and are assessed separately.
+11.1.1 It is ascertained that the published Greater Norwich Local Plan regulation 19 Proposed Submission Draft would have no adverse affect upon the integrity of any European site acting alone, subject to the adoption of the Green Infrastructure and Recreational Impact Avoidance Mitigation Strategy to achieve mitigation for in-combination recreational effects.
+Monitoring of improvements to water recycling centres is necessary to review the progress on improvements needed in the next five years.

+11.2 The Greater Norwich Local Plan in combination with other plans or projects

+11.2.1 Local Planning Authorities throughout Norfolk are progressing towards adopting the GIRAMS scheme to mitigate for impacts on European site.
+This scheme will act to ensure that incombination effects of residential development would not have an adverse impact on the integrity of any European site.